Davidxswang/leetcode/README.md

 Therefore, to use the built-in sort method of list will be a better choice, which is guaranteed O(nlogn) time complexity since it uses Timsort.

 Just giving an intuitive understanding about the time complexity: when n = 60000, n^2 = 3,600,000,000 (about 3.6 billion), nlogn = 60000\*log60000 = 290,000 (about 290k), so the former is about 13k times the latter one.
 So it's a huge difference.(The last test case will not result in exactly n^2 or nlogn, but this is an intuitive way to see how much difference there is.)

+### 332 Reconstruct Itinerary

+The solution is provided by [@StefanPochmann](https://leetcode.com/problems/reconstruct-itinerary/discuss/78768/Short-Ruby-Python-Java-C%2B%2B).
+The basic idea is backtracking but the code is so beautiful.

+1. Visit one of the destination airports starting from start airport.
+2. If the destination doesn't have any outgoing edge, the destination should go into the route.
+3. If all the edges of a start point have been visited, the start point can go into the route.
+4. Reverse the route, is the answer.

+### 334 Increasing Triplet Subsequence

+The solution is provided by [@girikuncoro](https://leetcode.com/problems/increasing-triplet-subsequence/discuss/78995/Python-Easy-O(n)-Solution).
+The solution is very concise and genious.

+1. smallest_first is the smallest value till the current visiting number.
+2. smallest_second is the smallest value2 in all the (value1, value2) pairs where value1 < value2.
+3. if there is any value larger then value2, then such sequence exists.

+### 337 House Robber III

+Still, finding the repeating structure of the problem and subproblem is the basis.
+Dynamic programming can save the time of calculating optimal value for each node.
+The greedy bottom-up solution makes use of the information that should have been lost in the dynamic programming regime.

+For each node, calculate two values: best value when robbing this node, or best value when not robbing this node.
+This two values can be calculated by: root.value + notrobleftnode_value + notrobrightnode_value, and max(robleftnode_value, notrobleftnode_value) + max(robrightnode_value, notrobrightnode_value)

+Be careful with the best value of not robbing the current node, which should be calculated by max()+max(), because maybe not robbing the left node or right node could be better choice for left subtree or right subtree.
+But apparently, if both left and right nodes are not robbed, the root node should be robbed.
+But this will be included in the current solution because max(notrobroot_value, robroot_value) will get us there.